rikhuijzer/bench/nlu_converters/training/WebApplicationsCorpus_rasa.md

 - How can I sync my Yahoo!
 Calendar with Google Calendar?
 - Google Bookmarks and Chrome Bookmark Sync -- Different?
 - How do I sync my RunKeeper workout schedule with Google Calender?

-## intent:export_data
-- How can I export track.scrobble data from last.fm?
-- How can I backup my wordpress.com hosted blog?

-## intent:download_video
-- How do I download a YouTube video?